lucasblanchard14/zuccstagram/README.md

 ## Objective

 Develop a photo sharing mobile application where users can post pictures, follow other users and comment on posts.
-Two additional features (TBD) will be added to the app.
+Additonally, users will be able to directly post a picture using their phone's camera and bookmark posts they like or wish to save for viewing later.

 ## Project